Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-The {\em exact} HP transformation in Eq.~\eqref{eq:hp} makes it possible to define magnonic spectral function $D(E)$ in Eq.~\eqref{eq:mag_spec_f} and compute it without any approximations numerically by evaluating square roots of matrices in Eq.~\eqref{eq:hp}.
-Using the same systems of spin-$1$ or spin-$5/2$ localized spins studied in Fig.~\ref{fig:fig8}, we first establish a reference point by computing $D(E)$ in Figs.~\ref{fig:fig9}(a) and \ref{fig:fig9}(b) with electron--localized-spin interaction turned off ($J_\mathrm{sd} = 0$).
-Such $D(E)$ in Fig.~\ref{fig:fig9}(a) exhibits three peaks at energies $E=0$ eV, $E = 0.2$ eV, and $E=0.6$ eV which correspond to the available states in the presence of solely localized-spin--localized-spin (or equivalently magnon-magnon) interactions.
-Conversely, when we turn on \mbox{$J_\mathrm{sd} = 0.2$ eV} in Figs.~\ref{fig:fig9}(c) and ~\ref{fig:fig9}(d), we find: (\emph{i}) the original noninteracting peaks are largely the same, except for the one near \mbox{$E=0.2$ eV} which undergoes a tiny splitting; (\emph{ii}) far away from these peaks, $D(E)$ acquires additional peaks (marked by dotted circles) near energies \mbox{$E=1.6$ eV} and \mbox{$E=2.1$ eV}.
-Analogous features are observed for spin-$5/2$ localized spins when switching from \mbox{$J_\mathrm{sd} = 0$} in Fig.~\ref{fig:fig9}(b) to \mbox{$J_\mathrm{sd} \neq 0$} in Fig.~\ref{fig:fig9}(d).
+The {\em exact} HP transformation in Eq.~\eqref{eq:hp} makes it possible to define magnonic spectral function $D(E)$ in Eq.~\eqref{eq:mag_spec_f} and compute it without any approximations by numerically evaluating square root of matrices in Eq.~\eqref{eq:hp}.
+Using the same systems of spin-$1$ or spin-$\frac{5}{2}$ localized spins that are studied in Fig.~\ref{fig:fig8}, we first establish a reference magnonic spectral function by computing $D(E)$ in Figs.~\ref{fig:fig9}(a) and \ref{fig:fig9}(b) with electron--localized-spin interaction turned off ($J_\mathrm{sd} = 0$).
+Such reference $D(E)$ [Fig.~\ref{fig:fig9}(a)] exhibits three peaks at energies \mbox{$E=0$ eV}, \mbox{$E = 0.2$ eV}, and \mbox{$E=0.6$ eV} which correspond to available states in the presence of solely localized-spin--localized-spin (or equivalently magnon-magnon) interactions.
+Conversely, when we turn on \mbox{$J_\mathrm{sd} = 0.2$ eV} in Figs.~\ref{fig:fig9}(c) and ~\ref{fig:fig9}(d), we find: (\emph{i}) the original noninteracting peaks remain largely intact, except for the one near \mbox{$E=0.2$ eV} which undergoes a tiny splitting; (\emph{ii}) far away the original peaks, $D(E)$ exhibits new additional peaks (marked by dotted circles) near energies \mbox{$E=1.6$ eV} and \mbox{$E=2.1$ eV}.
+Analogous features are observed for spin-$\frac{5}{2}$ localized spins when switching from \mbox{$J_\mathrm{sd} = 0$} in Fig.~\ref{fig:fig9}(b) to \mbox{$J_\mathrm{sd} \neq 0$} in Fig.~\ref{fig:fig9}(d).